Veronica Chambers: Social impact

-In 2014, Veronica Chambers and her husband, Jason, established the Loud Emily scholarship, in honor of Emily Fisher, Veronica's mentor in philanthropy.
+In 2014, Chambers and her husband, Jason, established the Loud Emily scholarship, in honor of Emily Fisher, Veronica's mentor in philanthropy.
 The Loud Emily scholarship provides full tuition for two girls to the Willie Mae Rock Camp for Girls in New York.
-The recipients are chosen based on their submissions of essays and short creative videos, explaining how and why they use their voices and their music to speak for the causes they believe in.
+The recipients are chosen based on their submissions of essays and short creative videos, explaining how and why they use their voices and music to speak about the causes they believe in.
 Chambers, with her husband, endowed three music and literature scholarships at Bard College at Simon's Rock.
-For the past 10 years, she has served on the Board of Overseers of Bard College at Simon's Rock, in roles including the chairmanship of the Academic Affairs Committee.